rcleend/rcleend/README.md

 ## 🔭 General

-- 👴 I'm a young and enthusiastic researcher specializing in Deep Learning and NLP
+- 👴 I'm a young and enthusiastic researcher with a deep interest in HCI, Conversational Agents and Data Science
 - 📚 Currently studying MSc Interaction Technology at the University of Twente
-- 🥅 Goals: Understanding humans and context with the use of technology
+- 🥅 Goals: Understanding humans and context.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Tools-PyTorch-informational?style=flat&logo=pytorch&logoColor=white&color=2bbc8a)